qouteall/qouteall-blog/blog/2025/About circular reference.md

 Reference counting leaks memory if there exists a cycle of strong references.

-Reference counting is based on the assumption that: if there is no reference to one object, that object can be freed.
-It's based on local reference to object, not global reachability.

-However, when there is a cycle, each object in cycle will be kept referced.
-But if that cycle is isolated, inaccessible to the program (not referencable from global variables and local variables), the object should be collected, but locally it's still referenced.
+- **Reference counting works locally**.
+It only tracks how many references point to one object.
+It only triggers when references to one object adds/removes.

-Tracing GC can collect them because tracing GC scans the whole object graph globally.
+- **Tracing GC works globally**.
+It knows all GC roots and scans the whole object graph.

-**But reference counting works locally**.
-If the cycle has length limit, such as limiting to 2-object cycles, checking cycle locally can still work.
-But in real applications the reference cycle can be arbitrarily large, so checking cycle locally won't reliably work. **Tracing GC works globally** so it can handle arbitrarily-large cycles.
+- **Cycle is a global property**.
+If the cycle can be arbitrarily large, no local-only mechanism can detect a cycle.
+However if you limit the cycle size (e.g. at most 3-node cycle) then it's a local property and can be detected by local mechanisms.

-The common solution is to use weak reference counting to cut cycle.
+The common solution is to use weak reference counting to cut cycle, as developers know the reference structure and know where cycles can form.

-## Ordering breaks cycle

-If there is a globally uniform ordering of acquiring locks, then deadlock won't occur.

-For example, if there are two locks `lock1` and `lock2`, if I ensure that `lock1`'s locking order if before `lock2`, then there won't be the case that a thread acquired `lock2` and is acquiring `lock1`.
-Then in resource allocation graph, the path from `lock2` to `lock1` cannot be formed.
-So deadlock can be prevented.

-Rust favors tree-shaped ownership.
-There is a hierarchy between owner and owned values.
-This creates an order that prevents cycle.
-If you use sharing (reference counting) but don't use mutability, then creating new value can only use already-created value, so circular reference is still not possible.
-Only by combination of sharing and mutability can circular reference be created.

 ## Observer circular dependency